 I am particularly requested by the Magistrates here assembled to write a letter by one of the early coaches in order to counteract any impressions which may be made on the public mind from various rumours which may get into circulation.

-It is true that various reports reached Manchester this morning from ½ past 11’o clock, which induced a very strong belief that large bodies were pouring in from Middleton, Oldham, and other places in that direction, armed with pikes, guns etc.
+It is true that various reports reached Manchester this morning from ½ past 9 to ½ past 11’o clock, which induced a very strong belief that large bodies were pouring in from Middleton, Oldham, and other places in that direction, armed with pikes, guns etc.

 I have the honour to be,